Ductless Air Conditioning: Comprehensive Information

 Costs and Savings: Information about what you might expect to save on your electric bill vs. the cost

-Use and Maintenance: How will you maintain your ductless air heat pump or conditioning system for maximum life and performance
+Use and Maintenance: How will you maintain your ductless air conditioning system for maximum life and performance

-In 2013 we are seeing a predictable increase in sales of ductless air conditioning and heat pump systems and its no surprise.
+In 2014 we are seeing a predictable increase in sales of ductless air conditioners and its no surprise.
 Whether it’s because costs have come down, installers have become better at their craft, or word is spreading to more people with homes that lack duct work, an expansion of the market is happening.
-A somewhat slow move into summer in some parts of the U.S. as of mid June has dampened things just a little though, so we could yet see a large increase in sales of ductless heat pumps and air conditioners.
+A somewhat slow move into summer in some parts of the U.S. as of mid June has dampened things just a little though, so we could yet see a large increase in sales of ductless air conditioners.

 Here is information from the US Government about the energy savings associated with Ductless